Personal Finance Resources: Financial Education & Literacy

 Mid-Year Financial Check-In

-Good financial plans require regular maintenance.
-Whether it’s once a week, once a month, or a few times a year, you should be checking in with your finances to make sure you’re on top of things and still on track to meet your financial goals.
+Sound financial plans require regular maintenance.
+Whether once a week, once a month, or a few times a year, you should be checking in with your finances to make sure you’re on top of things and still on track to meet your financial goals.

 Summer is a great time to do a mid-year check-in with your finances.
 With the first part of the year in your rearview, it’ll help inform whether you are on track to meet your financial goals and finish out the year on a high note.
 Check out our list below to see the items you should take some time to revisit and make any adjustments as necessary.